 4. Cut scrap 2x4 to produce 2 pieces 6" long

-5. Screw U hooks into wood (one in each of the 6", and 72" 2x4s) - the ends of the long 2x4s with the hooks are the TOP
+5. Screw U hooks into wood (one in each of the 6", and 72" 2x4s)

 6. Measure up the long 2x4 and mark at 14", 38", 67"